zulip/zulip/docs/front-end-build-process.md

 ## Webpack/CommonJS modules

-New JS written for Zulip can be written as CommonJS modules (bundled using [webpack](https://webpack.github.io/), though this will taken care of automatically whenever `run-dev.py` is running).
+New JS written for Zulip can be written as CommonJS modules (bundled using [webpack](https://webpack.github.io/), though this will be taken care of automatically whenever `run-dev.py` is running).
 (CommonJS is the same module format that Node uses, so see the [Node documentation](https://nodejs.org/docs/latest/api/modules.html) for